How to Avoid Having an Overtired Baby

 3. Help Your Baby Extend Short Naps

 When stuck in an overtired cycle, it can be beneficial to help your baby to get some longer spurts.
 In some cases, we need to break the cycle somewhere and set up new patterns for the body to recognize.
-Short naps can become habitual meaning the body just gets used to shorter naps and we reinforce them by getting our baby up after 30-45 minutes.
+Short naps can become habitual, meaning the body just gets used to shorter naps, and we reinforce them by getting our baby up after 30-45 minutes.

-If your baby wakes up in under 1 hour for the first or second nap of the day then go in and try and extend it.
+If your baby wakes up in under 1 hour for the first or second nap of the day, then go in and try and extend it.
 You can do this by doing whatever works best as the goal is to help teach them what it feels like to have longer stretches of sleep.
-Try for 10 minutes and if they are still awake then no worries, move on to the next awake time.
-If they do fall back asleep then great!
+Try for 10 minutes, and if they are still awake, then no worries, move on to the next awake time.
+If they do fall back asleep, then great!
 See if they will get an extra sleep cycle in which will help push the day later and catch up on sleep for them.

-I suggest doing this for the first 2 naps of the day only as the earlier naps are more restorative and have a higher sleep drive.
-Once your baby is extending some of those naps with your help you can use strategies to help them do more on their own.
+I suggest doing this for the first two naps of the day only as the earlier naps are more restorative and have a higher sleep drive.
+Once your baby is extending some of those naps with your help, you can use strategies to help them do more on their own.
 It is a great start!
 In some cases, just breaking the cycle is enough to improve sleep.

-** Just do this 1 time per nap.
+** Just do this one time per nap.

-4. Don’t Push Bedtime!
+4. Don’t Push bedtime!

 If you want to avoid having an overtired baby, you have to focus on bedtime.
 Bedtime is a crucial part of the day.
-It has a big impact on night sleep and can influence the next morning.
-When our baby is stuck in an overtired cycle, we usually end up having to push bedtime just to get them to a more acceptable bedtime even if this means an awake time that is too long.
+It has a significant impact on night sleep and can influence the next morning.
+When our baby is stuck in an overtired cycle, we usually end up having to push bedtime just to get them to a more acceptable bedtime, even if this means an awake time that is too long.
 This usually backfires and causes your baby to go to bed overtired and leads to more night wakings and another early morning.

 Using these tips in an overall system is really what works best.
 Setting up a consistent morning routine, using appropriate spacings between sleep periods, helping your baby extend naps, and not pushing bedtime too late will allow your baby’s body to be balanced and therefore break the overtired cycle.
-The restful bedtime can lead to a more restorative night and skipping that early morning waking and this will help push the day back.
-Then we can extend naps to catch up on sleep which will naturally push bedtime back and you will be back on schedule!
+The restful bedtime can lead to a more restorative night and skipping that early morning waking, and this will help push the day back.
+Then we can extend naps to catch up on sleep, which will naturally push bedtime back, and you will be back on schedule!

 Getting your baby to sleep soundly and restoratively can be a tough job.
-But breaking bad sleep habits in order to avoid an overtired baby is a great place to begin.
+But breaking bad sleep habits to avoid an overtired baby is a great place to begin.
 You can do this, mama!
 One day at a time!